DerekR0123/Midi-Keyboard/README.md

 <!--- End of Image --->

 <!--- Dereks Section --->
-<h3>What Approaches from class will we bring?</h3><br>
+<h3>Approaches brought from Class/h3><br>
 <br>
 <h5>Data Abstraction</h5> - I created some objects that represent Notes on a piano which I used to abstractly create song objects.
-Later on through a password based system I created a system-menu to use functions to display and play different notes , parts of a song, and the entire song.<br>
+Later on through a password based system I created a system-menu to use functions to display or play different notes , parts of a song, and the entire song.<br>
 <br>
 <h5>Recursion</h5> -  This was implemented through a series of functions that are able to display the Notes from a part of song or the entire song using helper functions that incorperate Lambda, Notes that Incorperate Let, and a main function that recursively uses the notes in a display mannor.<br>
 <br>